 Can You Overdose on Hydroxyzine?

 Yes, it is possible to overdose on Hydroxyzine.
 Hydroxyzine overdose occurs when an individual takes more than the usual or recommended amount of the medication.
-This can be by accident or intentionally.
+This can be done by accident or intentionally.

 Allergy medications like Hydroxyzine are considered safe when used correctly and can deliver quick relief from symptoms.
 However, an antihistamine overdose can be life-threatening, so it is essential to understand proper dosing to avoid toxicity.